-Lakes Animal Friendship Society (LAFS) is a registered Canadian non-profit working to improve the lives of companion animals in our local communities in northern BC.
+Lakes Animal Friendship Society (LAFS) is a Canadian non-profit working to improve the lives of companion animals in our local communities in northern BC.
 We are a registered charity in Canada.

 We believe that happy, healthy animals are part of happy, healthy families and communities.